 Certain pressure points, particularly around the ankles and wrists, are also avoided as they are thought to be connected to uterine contractions.
 A certified prenatal massage therapist is trained to know exactly which areas need a gentle touch and which to steer clear of.
 The experienced therapists at Nola Bliss are well-versed in these specific techniques, ensuring your session is both safe and effective.

-How Long and How Often to Go
+How Long and How Often Should You Go?

 A typical prenatal massage session lasts about an hour, giving you plenty of time to unwind and for the therapist to address your specific aches and pains.
 As for how often you should get one, it really depends on how you’re feeling.
 Many women find that a massage every two weeks during the second trimester is a great way to manage discomfort.
 As you enter the third trimester, you might find that weekly sessions provide welcome relief from the increased strain on your body.